socomsystems/documentation/admin_manual/configuration_user/user_configuration.rst

 Hover your cursor over their name on the **Users** page until the "..."-menu icon appears at the far right.
 After clicking on it, you will see the **Disable** option.

-The user will not longer be able to access his Nextcloud until you enable him again.
+The user will not longer be able to access his cyfrSpaces until you enable him again.
 Keep in mind that the files, which were shared by this user will not longer be accessible.

 You will find all disabled users in the **disabled**-section on the left pane.